What are the benefits of a self-managed super fund?

 1. Flexibility and control

-Unlike industry or retail superannuation funds, SMSF members have total control over where their retirement savings are invested.
-Meaning you determine what the fund invests in, and when investments are made as well as have the flexibility to change the investment strategy as you see fit.
+With an SMSF members have total control over where their retirement savings are invested.
+Meaning you determine what the fund invests in, and when investments are made as well as have the flexibility to change the SMSF investment strategy as you see fit.
 For example, you have investment control to make decisions in response to market conditions or to access a new opportunity.

 As a function of having full control over investment decisions, one of the other key benefits of a self-managed super fund is having complete clarity on the fund's investment portfolio, past investment decisions as well as the current and intended future investment strategy.